Nayan-Srivastava/Titanic-Disaster/README.md

 # Titanic-Disaster
-Install all the requied librarie
+Install all the requied libraries listed in req.txt file using pip install <library name>

 How to run:
 1) Install the code